ChapelR/noble-avatar-js/readme.md

 Noble avatars is a drop-in character portrait generator for the SugarCube 2 story format of Twine.
-If there's interest, I may port it to Harlowe v2.x in the future.
-Noble avatars is built using resources that were generously open-sourced by X. All the code was written from the ground up in JavaScript to work with SugarCube.
+It was built using resources that were generously open-sourced by [Noble Master Games](http://www.noblemaster.com).
+All the code was written from the ground up in JavaScript to work with SugarCube.

 ## Downloads
 Coming soon.